Historical Markers in Charles City County, Virginia

 Charles City County Timeline

-This timeline provides a concise overview of the key events in the history of Charles City County, Virginia.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Charles City County, Virginia.

 - 1607: Charles City County is established as one of the original Virginia colonies.